pure-water/uVkCompute/fma_benchmark/Ampere_FP32.md

 # Conclusion

-It appears that only the independent streams can take advantage of the extra FP32 streaming.
+It appears that only the <b> independent streams </b> can take advantage of the extra FP32 streaming.

 - A2000 reflects a bit more of the co-issue impact
 - 3060Ti's 2nd FP32 pipeline is more likely to be limited by some other factors as well